coelhof12/coelhof12/README.md

   </a>
 </p>

+I am currently working on developing a stock management system tailored to the needs of my company.
+While this project is not publicly available, exciting updates may be shared in the future.
+Stay tuned!

 ## 💡 The Concept

 This repository powers the content and layout of my GitHub profile, showcasing highlights of my projects, skills, and contributions to the developer community.